Your experienced Specialist Orthodontist in Adelaide

 The good news is if you maintain your retention, there is very little chance that your teeth will move back to their original position.
 That means you can have a beautiful, healthy smile for life!

 Finishing orthodontic treatment is a huge milestone!
 However, your orthodontic treatment isn’t complete just yet.
+The retention phase is a super important part of your orthodontic treatment.

 As the teeth are part of the body system, which is a biological system, there can be a natural tendency for teeth to move once braces are removed.
 This is termed “orthodontic relapse”.
 You might be aware of people who have had braces and later complain that, after removal of the braces, their teeth have “moved back”.
 This situation is avoidable if a proper retention phase is planned and maintained.